aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/index.md

 ### Title and episode text

 Top text is the name of the Anime and the bottom text is the name of the episode.
+Long press to open up the episode list as a pop-up in the player.

 ### <TitleIcon name="episode_list"/> Episode list